dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.3.8
+- All texts have been transferred to the dictionary.
+This simplifies the translation in the future.
+If you want to help translate the program into your language, write to Me about it, the contacts are listed in the profile.
+- Fixed changes in the highlighted text color when applying a tweak.

 # Version 1.4.3.7
 - Fixed loss of focus when opening settings
 - Changed the color of the light theme